Docker Compose Exec

 3. -u or --user

 This option allows you to specify the user under which the command should be executed.
-This is particularly useful when dealing with containers that run applications under non-root users.
+This is particularly useful when dealing with containers that run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications under non-root users.

 Example: